O'Neill: Captain James T. Kirk of the Starship Enterprise.

-- The Martian Manhunter, shapeshifted into an (apparently) Japanese woman, as "Hino Rei".
+- The trope picture is the Martian Manhunter shapeshifing into an (apparently) Japanese woman named "Hino Rei" in an issue of JLA (1997) guest written by Mark Millar.
 Seriously.
 What's more: Batman picked up on the reference.
-Out-of-universe, this is supposedly due to someone pranking the author when he asked for a name connected with Mars.
+Out-of-universe, this is supposedly due to someone pranking Millar when he asked for a Japanese name connected with Mars.

 - Spyboy's partner Bombshell attended his sleeper personality's high school under the name "Marta Hari."